It's hard to say there's nothing to do in Cobb County, whether

 winter while Cobb County Department of Transportation

-over Powder Springs Creek, Lucille Creek, Noses
+ends over Powder Springs Creek, Lucille Creek, Noses

-Creek, Olley Creek, Nickajack Creek and Cooper Lake Road.
+Creek, Olley Creek, Nickajack Creek and Cooper Lake

 The repair work, funded by the 2011 SPLOST, will result

-Jan. to April 2014, resulting in NO ACCESS and NO DETOURS
+from Jan. to April 2014, resulting in NO ACCESS and

-time the pedestrian bridge work is being conducted,
+At the same time the pedestrian bridge work is being

-the Silver Comet Trail by repairing fences,
+areas along the Silver Comet Trail by repairing fences,

 drainage systems and grading.
-“The repairs will preserve the
+“The repairs will preserve

 “Once the work is completed, the pedestrian bridges